OMath1/OMath1/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I live in São Paulo, Brasil.\
-🎓 &nbsp;I'm currently studying Web development by myself.\
+🎓 &nbsp;I'm currently studying Web development by own.\
 🌱 &nbsp;I'm on track for learning more about libraries and JavaScript frameworks.\
 ✉️ &nbsp;You can shoot me an email at matheusav7@gmail.com.